 No special break-in oil is required.
 The engine is serviced with 10W-30, Service Class CF oil from the factory.
-The oil should be changed after the initial engine break-in period of 35 hours.
+Change the oil after the initial engine break-in period of 35 hours.
 Thereafter, change oil after every 100 hours of operation.